OperatorDishS0ap/Project-Angler-Fish/Pi/readme.md

 For the Pi Zero 2W Submarine Controller

-Install Raspberry Pi OS Lite (32bit)
+Install Raspberry Pi OS Lite (64bit)
+From termina

 Connect to Pi via SSH